11 tips to protect your feet and legs if you have diabetes

 Do not walk barefoot, whether you are indoors or outdoors

-For most people, it makes sense to wear footwear with a quality upper to protect your feet, but even at home, going shoeless puts you at risk of minor cuts, scrapes and shards of glass.
+For most people, it makes sense to wear footwear with a quality upper to protect your feet, but even at home, going shoeless puts you at risk of minor cuts, scrapes and splinters, glass shards.
 If you have neuropathy, you may not notice these dangerous lesions until they become infected.
 It is best to wear shoes at all times , even at home.

 Keep your feet dry to reduce the risk of infection